Part 2: Payments for Specific Purposes (continued)

 The National Agreement for Skills and Workforce Development identifies the long‑term objectives of the Commonwealth and the states in the areas of skills and workforce development, and recognises the interest of all governments in ensuring the skills of the Australian people are developed and utilised in the economy.

 The Agreement seeks to deliver a vocational education and training (VET) system with improved quality and greater transparency for students, employers and governments, greater access to training opportunities, improved outcomes for disadvantaged students, and greater efficiency.

 The reforms needed to achieve the objectives and outcomes of this Agreement include reforming training to achieve a more demand‑driven and client‑focused system, and driving the next wave of innovation and productivity.

 The National Skills and Workforce Development SPP is the funding associated with the National Agreement for Skills and Workforce Development and is provided to work towards increasing the skill levels of all Australians.

-The Intergovernmental Agreement defines the growth factor for the National Skills and Workforce Development SPP as the product of:
+The Intergovernmental Agreement defines the growth factor for the National Skills and Workforce Development SPP as:

 National Partnership payments for skills and workforce development

 In addition to the National Skills and Workforce Development SPP, the Commonwealth will provide funding through National Partnerships as detailed below.

 The Commonwealth is providing funding for Building Australia's Future Workforce —National Partnership on skills reform, to progress reforms of the VET sector.
 The agreed reforms aim to create: